mkhantk/NCC-Assignments/assignment5/README.md

 ## Summary

+This is a component based react project that showcases an application, that is able to switch between todo list, register form and temperature converter with light and dark theme switch toggle.

 I mainly use useReducer and useContext hooks to handle the states and action of the application.
-For the login page, I merely add the login/ logout function just for the sake of assignment, it doesn't have the pesistence.
-The same goes for the to-do list data.
-In the end, I got the hands on experience on how to combine the useReducer and useContext hook to create a seamless app.
+By doing so, It make it easier to handle the states and the actions related to the states.
+To conclude, I got the hands on experience on how to combine the useReducer and useContext hook to create a seamless app.